 In a free market, all prices, wages, and profits are determined-not by the arbitrary whim of the rich or of the poor, not by anyone's "greed" or by anyone's need-but by the law of supply and demand.
 The mechanism of a free market reflects and sums up all the economic choices and decisions made by all the participants.
 Men trade their goods or services by mutual consent to mutual advantage, according to their own independent, uncoerced judgment.
-A man can grow rich only if he is able to offer better values-better products or services, at a lower price-than others are able to offer.
+A man can grow rich only if he is able to offer better values-better products or services, at a lower price-than others are able to offer.14 sentiment of the market all throughout his chapter on the economy.15 While the Church has tapped into teaching potential restraints on capitalism, there is no official teaching declaring a specific economic approach because it recognizes the complexities involved given each individual situation and thus it cannot demand a universal solution.

 Rand's given dependence on reason alone finally served her well.
-Even if an economy is "capitalist", as soon as the state creates any regulations or attempts to control the market under the guise of "fairness", trade is no longer completely free.
-Novak shared this same sentiment of the market all throughout his chapter on the economy.
-While the Church has tapped into teaching potential restraints on capitalism, there is no official teaching declaring a direct economic approach because it recognizes the complexities involved given each individual situation and thus it cannot demand a universal.
+Even if an economy is "capitalist," as soon as the state creates any regulations or attempts to control the market under the guise of "fairness," trade is no longer completely free.
+Novak shared this same

-&lt;sup>14Ayn Rand et al., Capitalism: The Unknown Ideal (New York: Signet, 2008), 47.
+14Ayn Rand et al., Capitalism: The Unknown Ideal (New York: Signet, 2008), 47.